 Dietary Options & Substitutions

-- Paleo & Whole30 – use coconut cream or my cashew cream just like for dairy free.
+- Paleo & Whole30 – use coconut cream or my cashew cream recipe for dairy-free.
 This recipe is also the perfect Whole30 chicken recipe because it’s all comfort food flavor but it’s a healthy recipe too.

 More Creamy Comfort Food Recipes